99Ace/99Ace-aquariux-today-weather/weathertoday/README.md

 ## Features

+_form search_

 - User can search based on city name or country name
 - User can click button or hit enter key to search
+- User can hide/show the search bar when browsing the history

+_search history_

 - User can view their search history
 - User can use their search history to render a search
 - User can delete one history or clear all history